peak-gao/code-notes/README.md

 # How to Navigate Notes
 It's hard to digest everthing in the extensive .md files on each particular topic.

-So I'm taking an iterative approach to digesting all this information and thus creating little "iterative cheat sheets" that allow you to gradually dive into each topic
+So I'm taking an iterative approach to digesting all this information and thus creating little "iterative cheat sheets", then "mini sheets", and then "core notes", that allow you to gradually dive into each topic.

-You should start with the mini-1 cheat sheets, move to mini-2, and then once you have those down well and memorized, you can dive into the extreme "guts" on each topic
+You should start with the `cheat-sheet`.
+Then move to `notes-mini` sequentially by their number.
+Then once you have those down well and memorized, you can dive into the extreme "guts" on each topic by reading the `[topic]-notes`.

 I think this a much better way to retain this information.

+### cheat-sheet
+A very thin list of stuff for quick referencing.
+Much more thin than mini-notes

 ### *mini-1 notes format*
-These serve as more of quick "cheat sheet" and something you can start with.
-Then dive more into the details via the mini-2.md files
+Reading the `-notes` which is a gigantic dump of good "stuff" is overwhelming.
+Start with these after the cheat-sheet(s) for each topic.

 - **Topic Header**
     - Definition